terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

-g.
+e.
 Open `lib.rs` and add the following:

 ```rust